s-sakti/data_indsp_teldialog_lvcsr/README.md

 # INDspeech04: INDspeech_TELDIALOG_LVCSR

 This is one of the first Indonesian speech datasets for large vocabulary continuous speech recognition (LVCSR).
-R&D Division of PT Telekomunikasi Indonesia developed the data in 2005-2006, in collaboration with [Advanced Telecommunication Research Institute International (ATR) Japan](https://www.atr.jp/), as the continuation of the Asia-Pacific Telecommunity (APT) project [[Sakti et al., 2004](https://www.isca-speech.org/archive_v0/interspeech_2004/i04_1037.html)].
+R&D Division of PT Telekomunikasi Indonesia (TELKOMRisTI) developed the data in 2005-2006, in collaboration with [Advanced Telecommunication Research Institute International (ATR) Japan](https://www.atr.jp/), as the continuation of the Asia-Pacific Telecommunity (APT) project [[Sakti et al., 2004](https://www.isca-speech.org/archive_v0/interspeech_2004/i04_1037.html)].
 It has also been successfully used for developing Indonesian LVCSR in the Asian speech translation advanced research (A-STAR) project [[Sakti et al., 2013](https://www.sciencedirect.com/science/article/pii/S0885230811000404)].

 ## Text and Speech Resources